LennardKrause/xrdPlanner/README.md

     - Build up the available detector and beamstop bank.
     - Review and change the parameters.
     - Tooltips should help you along the way.
+  - Use the detector db editor.
+    - Define the detector you collect your data with.
+    - Add all the different sizes and versions.
+    - Use _Preview_ to play around and _Save_ to update the data bank.
   - Or edit the _settings.json_ file and the _detector_db.json_ files directly.
     - Use _Settings_ -> _Edit files_ to edit the _current settings_ or _Detector db_ file.
     - Reload the settings file to see the difference.